 My current research explores the global diffusion of electoral quotas for women and minorities, as well as the broader significance of quotas to existing dynamics of political representation.
 To begin the next stage of this research, I was granted a Faculty Early Career Development (CAREER) Award

 from the National Science Foundation (2010-2015).
 The project will develop a global database of gender quota campaigns and entail field research in nine countries investigating the impact of gender quotas on trends in candidate selection, legislative behavior, public opinion, and mass mobilization.
-A project website is currently under development and a Facebook page on Electoral Gender Quotas
+In conjunction with this project, I manage a Facebook page on Electoral Gender Quotas